 Today Granada is one of Nicaragua’s most popular tourist destinations, even for Nicaraguans.
-People from Managua can drive down on a well-maintained four-lane highway to get away from the capital for the weekend and socialize along Calle la Calzada, the pedestrian street lined with bars, cafés, and restaurants just off the city’s main plaza.
+People from Managua can drive down on a well-maintained two-lane highway to get away from the capital for the weekend and socialize along Calle la Calzada, the pedestrian street lined with outdoor bars, cafés, and restaurants just off the city’s main plaza.

 Many of the old homes within a few blocks of the plaza have been bought up and rehabbed by Nicaraguans and by expats from all over the world, some of whom have started businesses here, including natural food stores, gyms, yoga studios, restaurants, real estate agencies, and art studios.